 The project was most recently reviewed by the Residential Design Team (RDT) on October 8, 2014.
-RDT found that the addition to the existing structure and the proposed new construction facing States Street is appropriate in scale and form for the neighborhood.
-The subject block of Ord Court and States Street is a mix of one-story garages and 2-3 story residential structures, and characterized with a mixed visual character with no clear pattern of form, materials or details.
+RDT found that the proposed new construction facing States Street is appropriate in scale and form for the neighborhood.
+The subject block of Ord Court and States Street is a mix of one-story garages and 2-3 story residential structures, characterized with a mixed visual character without a clear pattern of form, materials or details.

 The proposed building is three stories tall at the street, with the third floor set back from the façade, appropriate for the block.
 Given the surrounding context, with significant lot coverage on the property to the east, and roughly equivalent lot coverage to what the project sponsor is proposing to the west, the RDT found the proposed location and amount of open space appropriate for the neighborhood.